Why does the NHS recruit apprentices?

 If for some reason trainees chose not to remain with us on completion of training then they leave us with recognised qualifications and training, work experience and references, and a real advantage over other applicants in an increasingly competitive graduate job market.

-What are the qualifications and training offered ?
+What qualifications and training will I get?

 Some of the apprenticeships require apprentices to attend college.
 Engineers spend their first year of the programme in full-time college education and then go on to attend college one day per week in Years 2 & 3.
 Some other apprenticeships may require attendance one day per week to complete an academic qualification e.g. HNC (Life Sciences apprenticeships).
 There are also some apprenticeships that do not require any formal attendance at college e.g. Business Administration, although we often ask our training provider to deliver some additional training sessions if we think this is necessary.
-Glasgow Clyde College is the current training provider for the NHS GGC apprenticeship programme.